Litter Box Liners: Do They Actually Work or Cause More Problems?

 When Litter Box Liners Actually Work

-Litter box liners do work well in certain setups, especially when the cat isn’t constantly digging or scratching at the bottom of the box.
+Litter box liners do work well in certain setups, especially when the cat is not constantly digging or scratching at the bottom of the box.

 Cats that are more relaxed in the litter box tend to leave the liner alone.
 In those cases, the liner stays intact and cleanup is as easy as it sounds.

 They also work better with lighter litter types.
-Pellet litter or less dense materials don’t press down as hard, so the liner holds its shape and is less likely to shift or tear.
+Pellet litter or less dense materials do not press down as hard, so the liner holds its shape and is less likely to shift or tear.

 Short-term use is another situation where liners make sense.
 For example, during travel, after bringing a cat home, or when you just need a quick, low-effort setup for a few days.

 The key difference is stability.
-When the liner stays in place and doesn’t get damaged, it does exactly what it’s supposed to do.
+When the liner stays in place and does not get damaged, it does exactly what it is supposed to do.

 Types of Litter Box Liners